-- For the first time in three years, one of Saint-Saens’ greatest masterpieces returns to Better Records with truly superb nearly Triple Plus (A++ to A+++) sound on both sides – just shy of our Shootout Winner – exceptionally QUIET vinyl too, the quietest copy to ever hit the site
+- For the first time in over a year, one of Saint-Saens’ greatest masterpieces returns to Better Records with truly STUNNING Nearly Triple Plus (A++ to A+++) sound throughout – just shy of our Shootout Winner

 - Clear and transparent and natural – your ability to suspend disbelief requires practically no effort at all

 - What this copy did better than practically any other was show us just how rich, smooth and Tubey Magical 1973 EMI sound could be

 - “The whole work is a magnificent and fantastical symphonic machine that’s an apotheosis of the orchestral technology of the late 19th century.”

 - TAS List Super Discs with Hot Stampers

 - Reviews and Commentaries for TAS Super Discs

 The legendary Stuart Eltham engineered this recording for EMI in 1973.
 You may know his work better from a longtime audiophile TAS List favorite, Massenet’s Le Cid (1971), again with Fremaux conducting the Birmingham Symphony Orchestra.

 I had the opportunity to hear the work performed by a university orchestra (California Lutheran Symphony) years back and enjoyed it immensely.
 I was sitting about ten feet from the woodwind section; it’s a glorious sound from that close, I can tell you that.